 Studying at Kingston University

-In the Autumn of 2019 I came to the UK to study Creative Writing and Publishing at Kingston University London.
+In the Autumn of 2019 I came to the UK to study MA Creative Writing & Publishing at Kingston University London.
 I completed two publishing modules, in which I studied the structures and roles in the publishing value chain, and learned the skills for each role from industry professionals.
 I practised these skills in various workshops, assignments, and real-world projects, which can be viewed here.
 I also completed two creative writing modules, which honed my writing skills and reinforced my unique dual-perspective of the publishing process from both the author’s and editor’s point of view.
 One of my flagship projects during the course was my design role for the book Broadway to Brazil, an illustrated companion book to its namesake podcast on the English football club the Corinthian-Casuals.
 Working with a small team of fellow students, I designed the cover and interior for Broadway to Brazil, which was published by Kingston University Press in spring 2020.
 I also worked on the editorial team of Ripple, Kingston University’s annual literary journal of student writing.
 As an editor I selected, substantively edited, and copy-edited students’ prose submissions.

 About My Dissertation